Stock Price Responses to Firm-Level News in Supply Chain Networks: Methods

-Accordingly, $\beta^{\mathit{post}}_w$ indicates the average effect of the positiveness or negativeness of a news article on the average change rate of the stock price of the firm mentioned in the article after it is disclosed in the time window of $w$ days, controlling for the overall trend in the market and sector-specific unobservable factors.
-By contrast, $\beta^{\mathit{pre}}_w$ indicates any prior ``effect'' of the news article on the change rate of the stock price, including the possible effect of the information in the news article that diffuses in the market not through the news but through unofficial information channels before the disclosure of the news.
-Such unofficial information channels include suggestions by financial companies to their clients, posts in Social Networking Services (SNS) by influencers, and word of mouth among investors.
+Accordingly, $\beta^{\mathit{post}}_w$ indicates the average association between the positiveness or negativeness of a news article and the average change rate of the stock price of the firm mentioned in the article after it is disclosed in the time window of $w$ days, controlling for the overall trend in the market and sector-specific unobservable factors.
+By contrast, $\beta^{\mathit{pre}}_w$ captures any prior association between the news article and the change rate of the stock price before disclosure.
+This term may reflect a combination of factors that are not separately identified in this analysis, including selection into news coverage and pre-existing price dynamics.
 In addition, $\beta^{\mathit{pre}}_w$ may include the endogeneity bias reflecting the possibility that the growth rate of the stock price of a firm that is positively mentioned by any news article is intrinsically higher than that of a firm negatively mentioned.
-Therefore, the net effect of the disclosure of the information by the news article on the change rate of the stock price in time window $w$ should be given by $\beta^{\mathit{post}}_w - \beta^{\mathit{pre}}_w$\cite{isaksson2018china}.
+Accordingly, the difference between the post- and pre-news coefficients, $\beta^{\mathit{post}}_w - \beta^{\mathit{pre}}_w$, summarizes changes in stock price growth around the time of news disclosure \citep{isaksson2018china}, relative to the pre-disclosure period.
+This difference compares post-disclosure price movements with those observed before disclosure, where pre-news movements may reflect the incorporation of information prior to public disclosure.

-We particularly estimate equation (\ref{eq:reg1}) for $w = $ 1, 2, 3, 4, 5, 30, 180, and 365 to examine both the short- and long-run effect of positive news articles on stock prices.
-We hypothesize that a positive (negative) news article would accelerate (deteriorate) the change rate of the stock price of the firm mentioned in the article in the short-run, while the effect would become smaller and converge to 0 in the longer run.
+We particularly estimate equation (\ref{eq:reg1}) for $w = $ 1, 2, 3, 4, 5, 30, 180, and 365 to examine both the short- and long-run associations between positive news articles and stock prices.
+We hypothesize that a positive (negative) news article is associated with higher (lower) stock price changes in the short-run, with weaker associations in the longer run.
+The analysis is conducted on the sub-sample of firms mentioned in news articles, as firms that are mentioned and those that are not mentioned are likely to differ systematically in ways that are difficult to control for.

-It should be emphasized that this analysis is comparing firms positively mentioned in news articles with those negatively mentioned, rather than comparing firms positively mentioned and those not mentioned by news articles.
-We focus on the sub-sample of firms mentioned by news articles and ignore those not mentioned, because the two types of firms are most likely to be intrinsically different from each other to a great extent so that comparing the two may be associated with large endogeneity biases.